About Sarah J. Merrill and MERRILL MEMOIRS:

 Capturing people's stories is my "dream job."

-I've come to believe that every life is a fascinating journey.
-Every family has stories that should be preserved and passed on, so that future generations will have a better understanding of where they came from, and where they are going.
-Finally--and I've seen this again and again--the process of telling your life stories, and seeing them arranged as a coherent narrative, is an opportunity to make sense of your life.
+I believe that every life is a fascinating journey, and every family has stories that should be preserved and passed on, so that future generations will have a better understanding of where they came from, and where they are going.
+Also--and I've seen this again and again--the process of telling your life stories, and seeing them arranged as a coherent narrative, is an opportunity to make sense of your life.
 My clients often make discoveries about themselves along the way.
 I love giving people this experience.